 Pears are great snacks for dogs.
 Dogs can gain healthy amounts of dietary fiber, copper, vitamin C, and vitamin K from pears.
 These nutrients play a big role in proper blood clotting and strengthening your dog’s immune system.

 Share only seedless pears with your pooch.
 The seeds are choking hazards and contain traces of cyanide, making them dangerous for dogs.

-Peaches are a good source of vitamins A and C. The fruit is low in calories and high in fiber too, making it another great natural treat for dogs on a diet.
+Peaches are a good source of vitamins A and C. These fruits are low in calories and high in fiber too, making them great natural treats for dogs on a diet.

 Keep watermelon seeds, rinds, and skin away from your dog’s food bowl.
 These parts pose several dangers to him, such as choking, blockage, and digestive problems.

 Cucumbers are fruits with high water content.
 They help increase your furry pal’s water intake and keep his skin well-hydrated and healthy.

 Cucumbers contain phytonutrients that promote fresh breath in dogs.
 These compounds also act as detoxifiers and anti-inflammatories.

 When feeding cucumbers to your pooch, slice them into thin pieces to avoid choking.
 Avoid overconsumption, as the fruits’ high fiber content will cause gastric issues.